awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-connect.md

 + `"paths"`: \(Required\) A list of the Amazon S3 paths to read from\.
 + `"exclusions"`: \(Optional\) A string containing a JSON list of Unix\-style glob patterns to exclude\.
 For example, `"[\"**.pdf\"]"` excludes all PDF files\.
 For more information about the glob syntax that AWS Glue supports, see [Include and Exclude Patterns](https://docs.aws.amazon.com/glue/latest/dg/define-crawler.html#crawler-data-stores-exclude)\.
 + `"compressionType"`: or "`compression`": \(Optional\) Specifies how the data is compressed\.
 Use `"compressionType"` for Amazon S3 sources and `"compression"` for Amazon S3 targets\.
 This is generally not necessary if the data has a standard file extension\.
 Possible values are `"gzip"` and `"bzip"`\)\.
-+ `"groupFiles"`: \(Optional\) Grouping files is enabled by default when the input contains more than 50,000 files\.
-To enable grouping with fewer than 50,000 files, set this parameter to `"inPartition"`\.
++ `"groupFiles"`: \(Optional\) Grouping files is turned on by default when the input contains more than 50,000 files\.
+To turn on grouping with fewer than 50,000 files, set this parameter to `"inPartition"`\.
 To disable grouping when there are more than 50,000 files, set this parameter to `"none"`\.
 + `"groupSize"`: \(Optional\) The target group size in bytes\.
 The default is computed based on the input data size and the size of your cluster\.
 When there are fewer than 50,000 input files, `"groupFiles"` must be set to `"inPartition"` for this to take effect\.
 + `"recurse"`: \(Optional\) If set to true, recursively reads files in all subdirectories under the specified paths\.
-+ `"maxBand"`: \(Optional, advanced\) This option controls the duration in seconds after which the `s3` listing is likely to be consistent\.
-Files with modification timestamps falling within the last `maxBand` seconds are tracked specially when using `JobBookmarks` to account for Amazon S3 eventual consistency\.
++ `"maxBand"`: \(Optional, advanced\) This option controls the duration in milliseconds after which the `s3` listing is likely to be consistent\.
+Files with modification timestamps falling within the last `maxBand` milliseconds are tracked specially when using `JobBookmarks` to account for Amazon S3 eventual consistency\.
 Most users don't need to set this option\.
-The default is 900 seconds\.
+The default is 900000 milliseconds, or 15 minutes\.
 + `"maxFilesInBand"`: \(Optional, advanced\) This option specifies the maximum number of files to save from the last `maxBand` seconds\.
 If this number is exceeded, extra files are skipped and only processed in the next job run\.
 Most users don't need to set this option\.
++ `"isFailFast"`: \(Optional\) This option determines if an AWS Glue ETL job throws reader parsing exceptions\.
+If set to `true`, jobs fail fast if four retries of the Spark task fail to parse the data correctly\.

 ## JDBC connectionType Values<a name="aws-glue-programming-etl-connect-jdbc"></a>